nandabritto/beer_rate/TESTING.md

 - Django Create Beer Style class based view is case Sensitivewhich is allowing user to create "duplicated" beer styles that would be shown in lower case in navbar dropdown menu.
 To fix this bug will require an adicional function on Post App Forms (CreateBeerStyleForm()) and will be fix as high priority in the future.

 - Django Automated Forms Creation added the same Id twice in the code when the form is loaded on the page.
-This bug was found on validation proccess and could not be solved because its is being added under the hood by Django.
+This bug was found on validation proccess and could not be solved because its is being added by Django under the hood.